SoftEngineering11/RE2025-Repository/Results/Experiment1-DefectDetection/Experiment1-2-Results.md

-# Extended Results for Experiment 1.2- Ambiguity Detection with CoT
+# Extended Results for Experiment 1.2- Ambiguity Detection with Reasoning

 This readme contains results for all the settings used for Experiment 1.2: Ambiguity Detection with CoT.
 We perform zero-, 2-, 4-, 6-shot setting to detect ambiguities in feature requets.
 We use 6 different metric for evaluation.